Mill Park

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Mill Park had a median income among taxpayers of $51,001.
-The average income was $59,974.
-Both figures are below the national average.
-In Greater Melbourne, the median and average incomes were $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Mill Park would be approximately $55,209 (median) and $64,922 (average) as of September 2025.
-According to the 2021 Census, household income ranks at the 49th percentile ($1,735 weekly), while personal income sits at the 31st percentile.
-Income analysis shows that 34.6% of residents earn between $1,500 and $2,999 weekly (10,216 residents).
-This is similar to the broader area where 32.8% fall within this range.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Mill Park suburb had median income among taxpayers at $51,001 and average income at $59,974.
+These figures are below national averages of $68,267 and $97,621 respectively.
+Comparing with Greater Melbourne levels of $57,688 (median) and $75,164 (average), Mill Park's incomes are lower.
+Based on Wage Price Index growth of 8.25% since June 2023 to September 2025, estimated median income is approximately $55,209 and average income is $64,922 as of September 2025.
+According to Australian Bureau of Statistics Census data for 2021, Mill Park's household income ranks at the 49th percentile ($1,735 weekly), while personal income sits at the 31st percentile.
+Income analysis shows largest segment comprises 34.6% earning $1,500 - $2,999 weekly (10,216 residents).
+This pattern is similar to broader area where 32.8% occupy this range.
 After housing expenses, 86.5% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 5th decile.
+Mill Park's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income